arrow_back LawSnap / Court Rules / CDCA / Judge Slaughter

 Key Traps — Where Counsel Gets Caught

 6. 6.
-Opposition to ex parte due within 24 hours of receipt OR 24 hours after filing, whichever is earlier — unusual double trigger
+Ex parte opposition due 24 hours after receipt OR 24 hours after filing — whichever is EARLIER (opposite of the usual 'whichever is later' trap)

 Quick Reference